-Researchers from the Lurie Institute for Disability Policy at Brandeis University and the University of Michigan Medical School have been studying the pregnancy experiences and outcomes of deaf and hard-ofhearing women.
+Researchers from the Lurie Institute for Disability Policy at Brandeis University and the University of Michigan Medical School have been studying the pregnancy experiences and outcomes of deaf and hard-of-hearing women.
 Led by co-principal investigators (PIs) Dr. Monika Mitra, director of the Lurie Institute at Brandeis, and Dr. Michael McKee, a deaf practicing physician and researcher at the University of Michigan Medical School, the study is now in its fifth year of funding.

-THE HELLER SCHOOL FOR SOCIAL POLICY AND MANAGEMENT Lurie Institute for Disability Policy Our research so far has found notable disparities faced by DHH women, particularly elevated risk for various chronic medical conditions, pregnancy complications, and adverse birth outcomes such as low birth weight.
+Our research so far has found notable disparities faced by DHH women, particularly elevated risk for various chronic medical conditions, pregnancy complications, and adverse birth outcomes such as low birth weight.